 In Taipei, capital of Formosa, Generalissimo Chiang Kai-Shek was inaugurated May 20 as President of "Free China" for the third consecutive term.

-In Taipei, capital of Formosa, Generalissimo Chiang Kai-Shek was inaugurated May 20 as President of "Free China" for the third consecutive term.
+Background: In Taipei, capital of Formosa, Generalissimo Chiang Kai-Shek was inaugurated May 20 as President of "Free China" for the third consecutive term.
 The 73-year-old Generalissimo was re-elected President last March after the constitution was specially amended to enable him to contest for a third time.

 After taking the oath of office, President and Madame Chiang received the diplomatic corps accredited to Formosa.
 Some 200,000 people shouting slogans and carrying placards cheered the President and Madame Chiang as they appeared on the balcony.